Oscar Pistorius was the first double amputee to compete at an able-bodied Olympics

 “I was never much of an academic at school so I had to find something which I enjoyed.
 I started sports and from a very young age, my mother said to us ‘sports is not about being the best, but it’s about giving your best.’”

-As a child, Pistorius competed in water polo, cricket, tennis, triathlons, wrestling and boxing, before he smashed his knee while playing rugby at the age of 16.
+As a child, Pistorius competed in water polo, cricket, tennis, triathlons and Olympic wrestling and boxing, before he smashed his knee while playing rugby at the age of 16.
 He took up track running as part of his rehabilitation, and within one year he was covering 100 meters faster than the existing Paralympic world record.